How to maximise your outdoor space

 Mitie is supporting the ‘No Mow May’ campaign which promotes biodiversity by postponing some of the lawn mowing for one month.

-Mitie Landscapes boosts greener cities with launch of Plan Zero City Landscaping Service
+Mitie Landscapes boosts greener cities with Plan Zero City Landscaping

 Mitie has launched a Plan Zero City Landscaping Service designed to deliver sustainable services for customers with net zero carbon ambitions, by helping reduce emissions in high-pollution areas such as cities and urban environments.